Skip to content

 Engine Performance

-When Aprilia started manufacturing engines it started with a 50cc motorcycle.
-Then this was upgraded to 125cc and 250cc bikes that have won motor championships across the world.
+When Aprilia started manufacturing engines, it started with a 50cc motorcycle.
+Then this was upgraded to 125cc and 250cc bikes that have won motor championships worldwide.

 Aprilia has been able to outsource some of its engines from Rotax hence its 125 STX and 350STX line of bikes.
-To satisfy the off-road market Aprilia has the Pegaso 600 and a couple of 250cc Grad prix racing beasts.
+Aprilia has the Pegaso 600 and a couple of 250cc Grad prix racing beasts to satisfy the off-road market.

-Ducati has stood out for a long time courtesy of its revolutionary V-twin engine.
-This design has enabled the bike maker to design some single, double and four cylinder engines.
+Ducati has long stood out because of its revolutionary V-twin engine.
+This design has enabled the bike maker to design some single, double and four-cylinder engines.
 The engines are air-cooled.

 Body Design and Frame